PHYS 786, Quantum Field Theory

 Wednesday, 4:30 pm-7:10 pm, Sandbridge Hall 107 (Use the door marked with “Classroom Entrance” closest to the Library)

 Tuesday and Thursday 2:00-3:00 pm or by appointment, Planetary Hall, Rm 207

 Quantum field theory for the gifted amateur, Tom Lancaster and Stephen Blundell, Oxford University Press.
-You are not required to buy this book.
 I will jump around and skip sections.

 There are many excellent textbooks on QFT.
 A standard choice is Peskin and Schroeder, An introduction to quantum field theory.
-For those more interested in condensed matter physics: Abrikosov, Gorkov, Dzyaloshinski, Method of quantum field theory in statistical physics (classic, but terse); Altland and Simons, Condensed matter field theory (modern, broad); Mahan, Many-particle physics (good reference); Negele and Orland, Quantum many-particle systems (path integrals all the way).
+For those more interested in condensed matter physics: Abrikosov, Gorkov, Dzyaloshinski, Method of quantum field theory in statistical physics (a classic, but terse); Altland and Simons, Condensed matter field theory (modern, broad coverage); Mahan, Many-particle physics (a good reference); Negele and Orland, Quantum many-particle systems (path integral all the way).